-Documentary Songwriters is a non-profit corporation of researchers, performers, and producers who serve the world as part-composers and part-journalists.
+Documentary Songwriters is a growing community of musicians who serve the world as part-composers and part-journalists.

 To bear witness to the human condition by giving voice, through music, to personal experience.

 What is at Stake?